Kavehrafie/dissertation/chapters/chapter3.md

 The term “Saqqakhaneh” gained prominence during the Third Tehran Biennial in 1962, when Iranian art critic Karim Emami introduced it to describe this emerging artistic phenomenon.
 Emami drew inspiration from the public water fountains that serve as focal points for religious devotion in Iran, using this culturally significant reference to characterize a burgeoning artistic trend.
 While Saqqakhaneh did not represent a cohesive artistic school nor a unified movement, it encompassed a diverse array of artistic expressions united by a shared interest in Iranian cultural heritage and religious iconography during the 1960s.[ For the debate on the nature of Saqqakhaneh see Nahidi and Tanavoli insists that they do not have any manifesto Tanavoli’s insistence on it in poshtebam 1]
 Artists associated with Saqqakhaneh, Hossein Zenderoudi, Parviz Tanavoli, Massoud Arabshahi, Jazeh Tabbatabayi, Sadegh Tabrizi, and Faramarz Pilaram, to name a few, drew upon a wide range of cultural sources in their work.
 They incorporated elements from traditional crafts, talismanic designs, religious textiles, Qajar-era portraiture, and ancient motifs, synthesizing these diverse influences to create a distinctly Iranian form of modern visual expression.
 This approach allowed them to forge a unique artistic language that was simultaneously rooted in local traditions while legible to the global art market.[ For the rise of neo-traditionalism see X Hamid Keshmirshekan, "Neo-traditionalism and Modern Iranian Painting: The Saqqa-khaneh School in the 1960s," Iranian Studies 38, no. 4 (2005): 607-630.]
 While scholars like Hamid Keshmirshekan have attempted to explain Saqqakhaneh, calling it “neotraditionalism” and exploring its institutionalization, such frameworks often remain confined to national narratives, failing to establish the transnational connections that shaped these artistic movements.[ ]
 My analysis is grounded in the recognition that although Pop Art and Saqqakhaneh emerged from markedly different contexts—the consumer-driven First World and the unevenly modernizing Third World, respectively—these contexts were not isolated but dynamically linked through global economic and cultural flows.

+He was introduced in the media as the aftabeh-maker ("honarmande aftabeh saz") (Aghdaashloo in posthebam 1, 56)

+“Consciousness of the antagonism between interior and exterior is requisite to the experience of art.”[ Adorno, aesthetics, 349]

 [^1]: First with the dismissal and the later arrest of Abdolhossein Teymourtash, an influential statement, bureaucrat, and the minister of court, who played significant role in transforming Iran and navigating its relationships with the foreign powers, and the suicide of Ali-Akbar Dāvar, a politician and judge and the founder of the modern judicial system of Iran, the project of building state was coming to a bitter ending.
 By the end of the 1930, Reza Shah clamp down on any sign of dissent, for example the imprisonment of 53 renowned intellectuals and Left-wind organizers in 1937.
 See @keddieModernIranRoots2010 87-140; @abrahamianIranTwoRevolutions1982 143-165